 Activity 2: Discover the Land of the Giants

 The highlands of Santa Cruz in the center of the island have become a sanctuary for one of the Galapagos’s most iconic inhabitants, the giant tortoise.
-These prehistoric-looking creatures gave their name to the islands (Galapago means tortoise in Spanish) and are the species that first alerted Darwin to differences between animals on different islands (the British vice-governor of the islands told Darwin he could tell which island a tortoise came from just from the shape of its shell).
+These prehistoric-looking creatures not only gave their name to the islands (Galapago means tortoise in Spanish).
+They are the species that first alerted Darwin to differences between animals on different islands.
+(The British vice-governor of the islands told Darwin he could tell which island a tortoise came from just from the shape of its shell).

 One of the best places to see giant tortoises in the wild is in El Chato Tortoise Reserve near the village of Santa Rosa.
 Here you can find dozens of them slowly navigating their way around mounds of tall grass or wallowing in muddy lagoons.
 In contrast to the arid lowlands, the vegetation here is thick, green and often shrouded in mist, providing an ideal habitat for these elephantine reptiles whose ancestors were carried to the Galapagos on rafts of vegetation from the rainforests of South America.